 She came to a stop, avoiding slamming on the breaks, not wanting to attract any more attention than she already may have.
 She left the engine running, placing the gear in park, as she opened the door and exited the car.
-As badly as whatever was fueling her actions to such an extreme wanted Molly to examine the front end of the car, she forced herself to focus on the task at hand.
+As badly as whatever was fueling her actions to such an extreme, wanting Molly to examine the front end of the car — to relish in the gory site of impact — she forced herself to focus on the task at hand.

 Not far behind the car was the mangled body of the smoking man.
 He had been dragged under the car for a short distance, exposed skin that wasn't completely ripped from his body was darkened red and black with road rash.
 A trail of blood stretched out behind where the twisted body rested.
 The scene was going to have to satisfy her inner demon for the time being.

 Molly felt like she was encapsulated by a strong electric aura, pulsing and energizing her desire for revenge.
 The loss of love.
 That inner rage demanding payment in blood.
 Another tug.